europanite/rag_chat_bot/SECURITY.md

 ## Acknowledgements

-We deeply appreciate the efforts of security researchers and contributors who help us improve the security of `rag_bot_container_weather`.
+We deeply appreciate the efforts of security researchers and contributors who help us improve the security of `rag_chat_bot`.